One feature that I really like from npm is the

 version command which handles bumping either patch, minor, or major version number following the [Semantic Versioning] standards.
 This sets the version attribute in your

 package.json file and creates a [git tag] using the new version number.

 For example you can run the

 npm version minor command from the root of an npm project and it will change the version from

 package.json file and create a git tag for the new version.

 Since the vast majority of my projects are php projects and not npm, I don't get a chance to use this feature nearly as much as I would like, so I found myself wishing there was a way to do this directly from git.Read More

-Todd Eidson is a full stack application developer and life-long learner.
-He is a pragmatic programmer, a believer in clean coding, and an evangelist for extensible and reusable code.
-His hobbies include collecting old jazz records and going to live music performances.
+Full stack application developer.
+Life-long learner.
+Pragmatic programmer.
+Believer in clean coding.
+Proponent for extensible and reusable code.
+Hobbies include (very) amateur photography, collecting old jazz records and going to live music performances.

 North Central Ohio, US

 All opinions are my own, probably wrong, and subject to change without notice.